radiodee1/bert-aiml/virtualenv/README.md

 ## Setup file:
 This is the contents of the setup python 3.6 file.
+Make sure that `~/.local/bin` is on your path variable.
-You may have to run these commands without the `sudo` or `--user` options.
+Run these commands without the `sudo` or `--user` options.

 ```
-sudo pip3 install --user virtualenv
+python3.6 -m pip install virtualenv
-sudo pip3 install --user virtualenvwrapper
+python3.6 -m pip install virtualenvwrapper
 export WORKON_HOME=$HOME/.virtualenvs
 mkdir -p $WORKON_HOME
 export VIRTUALENVWRAPPER_PYTHON=$(which python3.6)